 So, when running the "Create Printfil virtual printer" function, if that virtual disk is not already present in your WTS configuration, Printfil will ask you to automatically run the Terminal Services Script required to create it on your server.
 You'll have to answer "Yes, I want to create it now", and follow the onscreen instructions.

-At the next step during the creation of the "Printfil" virtual printer you'll be asked to specify which temporary file you want to use to store the captured LPT output.
+At the next step during the creation of the "Printfil" virtual printer you'll be asked to specify a "temporary file name to be used by the virtual printer".
 You'll have to choose a file name in the virtual disk above (W: or whatever drive letter is configured on your WTS), like W:\Printfil.txt for example.

 Attention Please: If you don't place the temporary file on the virtual disk above, cuncurrent PDF's created simultaneously by different RDP users may be overwritten or otherwise corrupted.